Who We Are

 Millie Kapp is a New York-based performing artist.
 She graduated with a masters in Performance Studies from NYU and completed her undergraduate degree from the School of the Art Institute of Chicago.
 Kapp has presented her performance work in Oakland, Maine, Toronto, Philadelphia, Montreal, Minneapolis, Chicago and New York.
 She’s curated and programmed performance in New York City and was previously adjunct faculty at Stony Brook University.

 As Senior Engagement Manager, Randy Luna oversees Abrons’ Center Programs.
 Randy is a New York Native born and raised in the Lower East Side.
 He has a Bachelors in Business Management and a Bachelors in Theater.

 212.598.0400 x1424 | email@example.com

 Kenny handles a majority of the onsite technical needs for the many performances and events hosted by Abrons.
 Outside of his work at Abrons, Kenny performs professionally with Tiffany Mills Company (a Brooklyn-based dance company), works in technical theater and dance freelance, and deeply invests himself in the sustainability of dance and art making communities.
 Kenny got his start at Abrons back in 2014 as a Production Intern for the technical theater department.
 He graduated from Bennington College later that year with a BA in Liberal Arts, concentrating in dance and psychology.

-Ali Rosa-Salas, Director of Performance Programs
+Ali Rosa-Salas, Director of Programming

 Renee Schwartz, Operations Manager